Cases, control and testing

-Of those cases where ethnicity was given, 91% people were recorded as White British and 9% people were from a Black and Minority Ethic background.
+Of those cases where ethnicity was given, 91% people were recorded as White British and 9% people were from a Black, Asian and Minority Ethnic background.
 The majority of cases (54%) were in those aged under 40 years, whereas 27% cases were in those aged 40-59 yrs.
 Of all the confirmed cases in the last seven days 51% were female and 49% were male.

 There is now a widespread community transmission of the virus in Liverpool, with new positive Covid-19 cases recorded mainly in the working age population.

 The wards with the largest number of confirmed cases are Speke-Garston (53 cases), Wavertree (45 cases), Riverside (44 cases), Old Swan (42 cases), Central (38 cases), Kirkdale (36 cases), Tuebrook and Stoneycroft (33 cases), Fazakerley (33 cases) and West Derby (32 cases).
 Compared to the previous week, confirmed cases in all wards mentioned have increased.

 * Positivity rate = total number of positive tests from all tests carried out in the last 7 days